 - Entries should be alphabetized.

-- Only the first word of a title of a book, article or web page is capitalized (e.g. How to work with your hands).
+- Only the first word of the title of a book, article or web page is capitalized (e.g., How to work with your hands).

 - Journal titles are capitalized.

 - Book and journal titles are italicized.

 Formatting your reference page can be a nightmare, but there are a few simple rules that you need to remember.
 Every citation that you make should answer the following questions:

 To really understand formatting, you need to look at some examples.

 Books are a major source of information for your essay.
 Books come in print or electronic versions.
 Learn how to format both.